A non-government resource for the Medicare community

 Inflation Reduction Act (IRA): Changes to Medicare Part D prescription drug coverage 2023 and beyond.

-Category: Annual Medicare Plan Changes
+Category: Annual Medicare plan changes

 The passage of the “Inflation Reduction Act of 2022” (IRA) [P.L.
 117-169] on August 16, 2022 brought many changes and, in particular, will significantly impact future Medicare Part D prescription drug plan coverage and costs.